 Before the Dawn of Reality

-It was the last seriously peculiar incident in the Decade of Strangeness.
+It was the last seriously peculiar incident ending the Decade of Strangeness.
+Remarkable coincidences continued to occur from time to time, but the laws of nature remained intact, so that was at least something.
 The number of unusual events that have taken place is truly remarkable.
 Most occurred between 2008 and 2018.
-After that, strange events became rare.
 Ingrid and Rob also noticed the spooky incidents.
-Whenever something mysterious happened, we hummed the theme from Midsomer Murders, a British crime drama series.
-It radiated an atmosphere of mystery and eeriness, much like the theme of The Twilight Zone.
+When something mysterious happened, we hummed the theme from Midsomer Murders, a British crime drama series.
+It radiated an atmosphere of mystery and eeriness, much like the theme music of The Twilight Zone.

-If something happened that defies the laws of nature and we couldn’t think of a natural explanation, or was in other ways highly peculiar, thus a noteworthy coincidence, I just put up my Sneek accent, and said, ‘Het is gewoon behekst juh.’
+When something happened that defied the laws of nature, and we couldn’t think of a naturalistic explanation, or was in other ways highly peculiar, thus a noteworthy coincidence, I just put up my Sneek accent, and said, ‘Het is gewoon behekst juh.’
 It’s just haunted, man.
 In other words, nothing to worry about.
-Ingrid is not a logical thinker who understands science.
-Otherwise, she would have shared my logical conclusion that this world is not real.
-But if I said that, Ingrid rolled her eyes or became angry.
-And so, I made these jokes, or I would say, ‘There is more between heaven and Earth, Horatio.’
-Ingrid wasn’t religious, so I couldn’t bring up God either, as another logical conclusion is that Someone created us.
+Ingrid isn’t that into logic and science.
+Otherwise, she might have shared my conclusion that this world is fake.
+When I raised the issue, she would roll her eyes or become angry.
+Making these jokes would avoid that.
+You could always have fun with her.
+Or I would say, ‘There is more between heaven and Earth, Horatio.’
+She would agree.
+She had seen plenty of evidence.

 At the office, our team, the Green Team, worked on twelve Java services.
-They all had names, which were acronyms like GAS, CIQR, CBBOX or OGWS.
+They all had names that were acronyms like GAS, CIQR, CBBOX, or OGWS.
 One was named KISS, and another was named CUS, which sounds like the Dutch word for kiss.
-On 27 January 2025, I completed a release for CUS, and the release number became 3.45.0, which I told the other team members.
-Someone else then said, ‘That is strange.
+On 27 January 2025, I completed a release for CUS, and the release number became 3.45.0.
+I informed the other team members.
+Then Patrick, who was one of our team members, said, ‘That is strange.
 I just released that same version 3.45.0 for KISS.’
 Releasing two services with the same release number on the same day is remarkable already.
 But the names of the services made the coincidence truly astounding.
-I alerted the other team members and stressed the amount of planning that would have gone into making this happen if it were intentional.
+And so, I alerted the other team members and stressed how much planning would have gone into making this happen if it were intentional.
 The others didn’t appreciate it as much.
+They didn’t get it because they didn’t see it.
 And I thought, ‘Welcome to the Matrix.’
-Seconds later, another team, the Yellow Team, on the opposite side of the aisle, began discussing a matrix they had built inside one of their Java services, loudly enough for me to hear.
+Seconds later, another team, the Yellow Team, on the opposite side of the aisle, began discussing a matrix they had built inside one of their Java services.

 In 2006, Ingrid went to a psychic fair.
 A medium asked the audience, ‘Did someone drop a plate today?’
 She had dropped a plate that morning.
 Then the medium continued, ‘I see trains and railroads.’
 We live next to the railway station.
 She asked, ‘Does anyone recognise this?’
 Ingrid remained silent.
 She didn’t want to go on stage.
 Then the medium said something Ingrid couldn’t relate to.
 After that, the medium said, ‘I see a sensitive boy who could benefit from swimming.’
 Ingrid believed it referred to Rob.
 A year later, I started swimming to cope with repetitive strain injury, and have been doing so ever since.

 In 2007, Ingrid’s mother had passed away during the night.
 In the morning, we didn’t know that yet.
 I woke up Rob because he had to go to school.
 After that, I closed the door of his room.
 A few minutes later, Rob couldn’t get out.
 The door lock malfunctioned.
 It was impossible to open it.
 I had to use an axe to free Rob.
-By then, it was too late for Rob to go to school as the school bus had already left.
+By then, it was too late for Rob to go to school.
+The bus had already left.
 Then the phone rang.
 Rob’s grandmother had passed away.
 And so, Rob could come with us to see her lying body.
+The funeral was in the Catholic church of Sneek.
+The outside of the church was not impressive, but I saw its interior for the first time.
+It was the most appealing church interior, somehow perfectly aligned with my taste.
+I had seen other churches and cathedrals.
+At the time, it didn’t seem as if anyone had designed it with my taste in mind, or, conversely, that someone had tailored my taste to fall in love with this particular church interior.

 In January 2008, the lottery jackpots of the two major Dutch lotteries fell in my hometown of Sneek within two days.1 It is a small town, so it is not so likely to occur, but also not so unlikely that you would call it a miracle.
 But what was about to happen to me that year was a statistical miracle, probably less likely than winning the lottery jackpot twice.